Overview of CSA Farm Shares

 -

-Early Summer Share: Napa cabbage, arugula, spinach, spring carrots, fresh mint, greenhouse cucumbers, summer squash, baby bac choi, scallions, spring beets, head lettuce, garlic scapes.
+Early Summer Share: Napa cabbage, arugula, spinach, French breakfast radishes, fresh mint, greenhouse cucumbers, zucchini, baby bac choi, scallions, shiitake mushrooms, head lettuce, garlic scapes.

 -

-Late Summer Share: Heirloom tomatoes, beefsteak tomatoes, Roma tomatoes, cherry tomatoes, eggplant, field cucumbers, hot peppers, sweet peppers, fresh onions, head lettuce, zucchini, sweet corn, cured garlic, blue oyster mushrooms.
+Late Summer Share: Heirloom tomatoes, beefsteak tomatoes, Roma tomatoes, eggplant, field cucumbers, hot peppers, sweet peppers, fresh onions, head lettuce, rainbow chard, broccolini, cured garlic, blue oyster mushrooms.

 -

-Autumn Share: Rainbow carrots, butternut squash, watermelon radishes, Tuscan kale, cabbage, leeks, escarole, head lettuce, broccolini, cauliflower, spinach.
+Autumn Share: Rainbow carrots, butternut squash, fresh ginger, watermelon radishes, Tuscan kale, cabbage, leeks, escarole, head lettuce, broccolini, cauliflower, beets, spinach.

 -

 Winter: Our Winter Pantry Farm Shares are full of deep-winter vegetables, picked fresh in late autumn when they have reached peak quality from repeated frosts and then packed away safe and sound in cold storage where they last in pristine condition for months.
-Our winter storage crops include our favorite orange carrots and rainbow carrots, watermelon radishes, kohlrabi, onions, beets, Macomber turnips, green and purple cabbages, rainbow daikon, winter squash, and more.
-Our Winter Shares also include fresh mushrooms from our caves, delicate baby salad greens from our heated greenhouses, and sturdy cooking greens from our unheated high tunnels.
-Plus, like our Spring Pantry Farm Shares, a weekly loaf of fresh-baked bread and surprise pantry items from our favorite local producers.
+Our winter storage crops include our favorite orange carrots and rainbow carrots, watermelon radishes, potatoes, sweet potatoes, kohlrabi, onions, beets, green and purple cabbages, winter squash, and more.
+Our Winter Pantry Shares also include fresh mushrooms from our caves, plus delicate salad greens and cooking greens from our greenhouses.
+And, like with our Spring Pantry Farm Shares, you'll enjoy a weekly loaf of fresh-baked bread and surprise pantry items from our favorite local producers.

 Q: Can I customize the weekly contents of my Farm Share?